Stay Black: Background

-Moyal initially named his new solo project Rubbers, a name he picked because of its deliberate lack of seriousness.
+Moyal initially named his new solo project Rubbers, a name he picked because of its deliberate lack of seriousness (rubbers being a colloquial term for condoms).
 However, once the recording of the band's debut extended play, Love Thongs, was completed and turned out much better than he had anticipated, Moyal wanted to give the project a more appropriate name.
 He briefly considered using his own name, but ultimately settled on the moniker Damien Done, as he felt it was less pretentious and offered multiple meanings: